NirupamChakraborty/medtrust/README.md

 # MEDTRUST - A Full Stack Doctors Appointment Platform with Next JS, Neon, Tailwind, Vonage, Shadcn UI
-Major project - for B.TECH <a href="https://medtrust-omega.vercel.app/">Current live link</a>
+Major project - for B.TECH <a href="https://medtrust-omega.vercel.app/">Current live link</a> <br>
-BLOCKCHAIN INTEGRATION AND ML INTEGRATION ARE TO BE DONE
+BLOCKCHAIN INTEGRATION AND ML INTEGRATION ARE TO BE DONE<br>

-This is the web application it also has a mobile application the ml integration are to be done This is a team project including Nirupam Chakraborty, Manash Khatowal, lakhya Jyoti Saikia, Mousam Deka
+This is the web application it also has a mobile application the ml integration are to be done<br>
+This is a team project including Nirupam Chakraborty, Manash Khatowal, lakhya Jyoti Saikia, Mousam Deka<br>

 ......updating soon